Fundamentals of Compositional Rewriting Theory

 \subsubsection{Compositionality}

-In this paper, we seek to unify and extend these results to provide foundations for compositional rewriting that apply equally to DPO and SqPO semantics.
-In particular, we provide a single proof of the \kl{concurrency theorem} (cf.\ Section~\ref{sec:comp:cct}) and a single proof of an appropriate associativity property of the induced notion of rule composition, i.e., an \kl{associativity theorem} (cf.\ Section~\ref{sec:comp:at}), that work for linear and non-linear rules under both semantics.
-There are two principal technical novelties compared with the extended abstract: firstly, we consider a rule application as a single unit (analogous to the SPO semantics) rather than decomposing, as usual, into two stages that proceed via an intermediate object; and secondly, we characterize the necessary categorical structure in terms of (i) the existence of certain kinds of fibrations; and (ii) a small number of additional axioms specific to rewriting.
-From this point of view, the large collection of lemmata used in these proofs---as collected in the appendix of the extended abstract~\cite{BehrHK21-ext}---fall into two groups: a first group of fundamental results that do not specifically relate to rewriting; and a second group that specializes this theory precisely to the case of rewriting.
+In this paper, we seek to provide foundations for \emph{compositional} rewriting that apply equally to DPO and SqPO semantics.
+In particular, we provide a single proof of the \kl{concurrency theorem} in Section~\ref{sec:comp:cct}) and a single proof of an appropriate associativity property of the induced notion of rule composition, i.e., an \kl{associativity theorem}, in Section~\ref{sec:comp:at}) that work for linear and non-linear rules under both semantics.
+This associativity property is important as it guarantees that, for any sequence of rule applications, their overall composite transformation can be computed, by iterating the concurrency theorem, in any order without changing the result (up to isomorphism): this is precisely what we mean by `compositionality'.

+In this paper, we consider a rule application as a single unit (analogous to SPO semantics) rather than decomposing, as usual, into two stages that proceed via an intermediate object.
+This choice eases the path to a characterization of the necessary categorical structure for compositional rewriting in terms of (i) the existence of certain kinds of fibrations; and (ii) a small number of additional axioms specific to rewriting.

-The advantage of this new approach is that it enables the use of macros that express the key steps in the proofs at a higher level of abstraction.
-The resulting proof of the \kl{concurrency theorem} is very compact compared to the version found in the extended abstract~\cite{BehrHK21,BehrHK21-ext}.
-The proof of the \kl{associativity theorem} is significantly longer and technically more involved---although this seems to be intrinsic to its nature---and would have been essentially impossible to express at the lower level of abstraction used in the extended abstract.
-Essentially, this new approach makes a clear and clean separation of the basic building blocks from their means of combination.
-As such, we view this as not a mere reformulation but rather as an insightful re-expression of the ideas of the extended abstract.
-Indeed, we anticipate that considerably more can be extracted from this new formalism; we return to this point in the conclusions.\\
+From this point of view, the large collection of lemmata used in these proofs---as, for example, collected in the appendix of~\cite{BehrHK21-ext}---fall into two groups: a first group of fundamental results that do not specifically relate to rewriting; and a second group that specializes this theory precisely to the case of rewriting.
+The advantage of this new approach is that it enables the use of macros that express the key steps in proofs at a higher level of abstraction than usual and, indeed, the resulting proof of the \kl{concurrency theorem} is very compact.
+The proof of the \kl{associativity theorem} is significantly longer and technically more involved---although this seems to be intrinsic to its nature---but would have been essentially impossible to express at a lower level of abstraction.
+Our new approach makes a clear and clean separation of the basic building blocks from their means of combination; we return to this point in the conclusion.